amagid/black-box-data-api/README.md

 ## Database

 The "database" for this application is really just a few JSON files which are **never modified**.
 This way, the server database is refreshed on every restart.
 Instead, the "database" service maintains live in-memory references to the JSON which is loaded and parsed on startup.
 All API actions work with these in-memory references to appear to function like a real database without us having to install one.

+## Configuration

+Application configuration can be found in the **config/development.json** file.
+Currently there are two properties. **app.port** determines what port the application listens on, and **db.maxDelay** determines the maximum delay in milliseconds that the system might wait for before responding.
+The database system waits a random amount of time from 0 to db.maxDelay milliseconds before responding.